trustwallet/developer/wallet-core/contributing.md

 Static property declarations can take no arguments.
 Static methods can take any arguments.

+Since C interface doesn't know how to handle C++ exception, we should catch all possible exceptions in the C implementation.

 ## Coin definition

 The wallet core code generator also parses coin configuration defined in `coins.json`, the generated code will locate at `src/Generated/Coins.cpp`.